ringzer0x00/wassilly/README.md

 from the root directory.
 This **might** require root privileges.
 It will build a dedicated Docker container with the OCaml toolchain, libraries etc. and run the replication tests.
 For better visualization of the table of experiments it is suggested to expand the terminal.

+#### How to read the experiments
 You can find 4 columns in the output: TestCase, S, C, E representing, respectively: the benchmark name (benchmarks from *Lehmann et al.* referenced in the paper), **S** for Soundness, **C** for Completeness, and **E** for Exact, as in both Sound and Complete analysis results.

+The ground truth for the reachable call graph can be found (encoded) in [`./wassilly/replication/ground_truths.ml`](./wassilly/replication/ground_truths.ml) and the original ones provided in *Lehman et al.* in [`./wassilly/replication/microbenchmarks-ground-truths.json`](./wassilly/replication/microbenchmarks-ground-truth.json)

+---

 *The build needs some time to finish (**~10-15 minutes**) due to project dependencies, so I suggest you grab some coffee, listen to some music, or maybe play with your dog or cat!*

+---

 ### Run mechanized proofs
 To build the container dedicated to the proofs and type-check them, run: